AFLplusplus/AFLplusplus/docs/env_variables.md

   - `AFL_NO_SNAPSHOT` will advice afl-fuzz not to use the snapshot feature if the snapshot lkm is loaded.

-  - Setting `AFL_NO_UI` inhibits the UI altogether, and just periodically prints some basic stats.
+  - Setting `AFL_NO_UI` inhibits the UI altogether and just periodically prints some basic stats.
 This behavior is also automatically triggered when the output from afl-fuzz is redirected to a file or to a pipe.